ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 - creating a devnet an deploy a preexistent CLI Subnet (same example as the step by step)
 - creating a devnet, create a Subnet based on a Custom VM, and deploy it (similar to [ this one](/tooling/cli-guides/upload-a-custom-vm-to-cloud))
-- creating a devnet with warp-enabled Subnets
+- creating a devnet with Warp-enabled Subnets

 ## Step by Step